Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 ## Behavior

 Sort the list in a logical order.
-For instance, put the most selected option(s) at the top.
-In many cases we recommend alphabetical order.
+For instance, alphabetical order or put the most selected option(s) at the top.

 #### Open / close